optio50/Mediainfo-Template/README.md

 ```
 I beleive this is for HTML table formatted output on where to place the output.

-Mediainfo standard output can also display cahpter information.
+Mediainfo standard output can also display chapter information.
 Such as.
 ```
 Menu